 The farmers you see on here, are the real farmers and ranchers of Covey Rise Farms.
 Together, we raise Prime Dry Aged Beef, and the highest quality meat you can find for our family and yours.
 We don't believe in cutting corners or skipping on nutrition.
 We have put everything we have into the farm that you see today and are proud to say our animals come first every time, not just when it's convenient.

 Our farm has grown through extensive hard work, long days, great customers, social media and several publications.
 We have been blessed to be featured on the front page of the New York Times, Edible Columbus, Columbus Monthly, along with several podcasts and local publications.

-to help shine light on food production, hopefully allowing for consumer education and spreading awareness on where your food comes from, but most of all we hope that you are able to smile and laugh at our ups and downs as we create this farm.
+We have grown to use our social media to help shine light on food production, hopefully allowing for consumer education and spreading awareness on where your food comes from, but most of all we hope that you are able to smile and laugh at our ups and downs as we create this farm.